Fiberglass Installation and Replacement

-Fiberglass Batt Insulation is the most common residential insulating material, and is usually applied as batts of insulation, pressed between studs.
+Fiberglass Batt Insulation is the most common residential insulating material in the US and is usually applied as batts of insulation pressed between studs.

-Fiberglass insulation comes in a variety of R-values, and is manufactured in batts and rolls.
+Fiberglass insulation comes in various R-values and is manufactured in batts and rolls.

 Installing fiberglass in batt form is the application most homeowners consider when they think of insulation.

 The product is delivered in rolls or sections cut from a roll.
 Kraft-faced insulation is made with a paper facing that acts as a vapor barrier.
 Unfaced insulation can also be used on exterior walls when a vapor barrier is added to the heated side of the wall.

 Most fiberglass batt insulation will last as long as 15-20 years or even longer, depending on its location, moisture content, and damage.
 Fiberglass is not only a great energy insulator, but it also helps diminish sound transfer between rooms, soundproofing your home for you.

 One downside of fiberglass batt insulation is that it can be subject to mold if excess moisture is prevalent.
 Installing fiberglass insulation DIY can also lead to irritated and itchy skin if mishandled.
 For this reason, we recommend contacting the experts at EnergySmart to handle all your installation and removal needs